How does European martial arts differ from the other martial arts like aikido, karate, taekwondo, and so on?

 Is there a set curriculum for the classes?

 We have a full curriculum for each of our classes.
-Whether you choose to take the Medieval Track, the Renaissance Track or the Modern Track, you will be taken though a series of levels that will build on each other to help you prepare for the next level.
+Whether you choose to take the Medieval Track, the Renaissance Track, or the Modern Track, you will be taken through a series of levels that will build on each other to help you prepare for the next level.

 At the successful completion of a level, the student receives a Certificate of Achievement with a wax seal in the Medieval style that is suitable for display.